 When should I call a professional?

-When building a retaining wall is over four feet, you should call a professional.
+When building a retaining wall that is over four feet, you should call a professional.
 In most local regions and municipalities, a permit is required, and before one is issued, you’ll need to consult a licensed engineer for any wall designs that are four feet and taller.